The New Nvidia Shield, Hands On

 Because of the Android OS, the Shield has access to the Android library of games, which features a multitude of content across varying genres.
 For players of all ages, this is an excellent place to find titles that don’t require too much graphical power.
 If you’re looking for some of the more high-profile, triple-A titles, you can use Nvidia’s GeForce Now streaming service as well as the GameStream feature.

-The subscription-based ($7.99 per month) service lets you connect to Nvidia’s cloud servers and provides a library of games that you can play at 1080p and 60fps (although the resolution and framerate might change based on your connection).
+The subscription-based ($8 per month) service lets you connect to Nvidia’s cloud servers and provides a library of games that you can play at 1080p and 60fps, although the resolution and framerate might change based on your connection.
 Currently, the library has 53 games, but Nvidia will continue to add more throughout the year.
-One such example is Ubisoft, which will bring a few titles such as For Honor, Assassin’s Creed: Syndicate, and Tom Clancy’s The Division to the service.
+Ubisoft, for example, is planning to bring titles such as For Honor, Assassin’s Creed: Syndicate, and Tom Clancy’s The Division to the service.

 If you just want to stream games from your PC to the living room, you can use GameStream.
 As long as you have an Nvidia GPU in your computer, you can utilize the streaming feature to bring your PC games to your living room TV, whether they’re on Steam, Origin, Uplay, or any other platform.
 Similar to GeForce Now, you’ll need a decent connection to get high resolution and framerates for your games.

-Because of the high bandwidth speeds between the Shield and my PC (the Shield’s connection test recommends 12Mbps or more), I was able to achieve smooth gameplay on Tom Clancy’s The Division.
-GeForce Now, however, requires even more bandwidth to achieve the same thing (Nvidia’s test recommends over 50 Mbps).
+Because of the high bandwidth speeds between the Shield and my PC--the Shield’s connection test recommends 12Mbps or more--I was able to achieve smooth gameplay on Tom Clancy’s The Division.
+GeForce Now, however, requires even more bandwidth to achieve the same thing-- Nvidia recommends over 50 Mbps.
 Fortunately my download speeds usually exceed the recommended threshold, so I had no trouble playing Shadow Warrior 2 via the cloud without any major performance hiccups.

 A Word On The Google Assistant And Smart Home Connectivity

-The only thing missing at the launch of the new Shield is the implementation of the Google Assistant and smart home functionality.
-With Google Assistant, you don’t have to press a button on the controller to issue commands on the Shield because of its “always-on” microphone.
-With it, you can verbally send commands to open apps, ask questions, or filter through specific categories while browsing movies or shows.
+The only thing missing at the new Shield's launch is the implementation of the Google Assistant and smart home functionality.
+Google Assistant will use the Shield's always-on microphone to listen to commands to open apps, answer questions, or filter through specific categories of movies or TV shows.

-The addition of Google Assistant also means that you can connect the Shield to a plethora of smart home devices.
-You can tell it to turn the light on or off, change the temperature on the thermostat, or even provide information about your schedule.
+The addition of Google Assistant also means the Shield can connect to a plethora of smart home devices.
+You can tell it to turn the light on or off, change the temperature on the thermostat, or even provide information about your schedule, for example.

-However, with the feature not yet available, we weren’t able to try it out.
-Nvidia said that the feature is coming soon in the form of an update.
+However, because the feature is not yet available, we weren’t able to try it out.
+Nvidia said it should be coming soon in the form of an update.

 New Look, Same Tricks